 Coranderrk, a play by Ilbijerri, Australia’s longest running Aboriginal and Torres Strait Islander theatre company, is on this year’s playlist for Drama Unit 3 students in the Victorian Certificate of Education.

-First performed in August 2010 (appropriately) at Melbourne’s La Mama Courthouse, Coranderrk is a drama about an 1881 Victorian Parliamentary Enquiry where the people of Coranderrk Aboriginal Reserve just outside Healesille in Melbourne’s outer north-east, fought to remain on their land.
+First performed in August 2010 (appropriately) at Melbourne’s La Mama Courthouse, Coranderrk is a drama about an 1881 Victorian Parliamentary Enquiry where the people of Coranderrk Aboriginal Reserve near Healesille in Melbourne’s outer north-east fought to remain on their land.
 The play is a recreation of the Enquiry in the style of documentary drama, a form of theatre practice that uses historical records of real events as its foundation.
 Because Coranderrk also employs court transcripts as part of the dialogue in the production, it is also verbatim theatre.
 Coranderrk has evolved over numerous productions and tours, including minor changes and improvements.